nossas/bonde-install/README.md

 * Vagrant ( required: 2.0.3 ) - https://www.vagrantup.com/downloads.html

-## Install
+## How to

-In the first scenario, running the commands will result in downloading great amount of gigabytes and some commands hungry to cpu consumption:
+Running the commands will result in downloading a big amount of gigabytes, and some commands will demand  high levels of usage from cpu:

 ```
+mkdir bonde
+cd bonde
+git clone git@github.com:nossas/bonde-install.git
+cd bonde-install
 make migrate
-make start
+make begin
 ```

 Add to ```/etc/hosts``` following lines: